Client: Union Station Redevelopment Corporation (USRC)

 Project Team: John Bowie Associates – Historic Preservation

 After 25 years of operation as a revitalized transportation and retail gateway to Washington, DC, Union Station required a renewal.
 Union Station Redevelopment Corporation, the owner and operator of Union Station, commissioned MWAP to prepare a multi-disciplined full-building assessment to ensure that this historic complex will be maintained for the next 25 years.
 Following the submission of the assessment, a rare earthquake struck the mid-Atlantic region causing parts of the plaster barrel vault to crack and fall, which consequently created urgency to restoring the historic structure.

-As the Architect of Record for the restoration and preservation of the historic main hall, MWAP is leading the team of experts on the four year assignment.
 The team is addressing critical (and invisible) issues such as structurally reinforcing the main hall, replacing the mechanical duct air delivery and return systems, and constructing a new catwalk system above the vault.
 The work that can be seen involves the restoration of the plaster ceiling by repairing the cracks and re-gilding several hundred coffers in the five-bay main hall.

 Designed by Daniel Burnham in the grand Beaux Arts style, Union Station has been one of Washington DC’s iconic buildings since its opening in 1907.
 It has been through several transformations, none more radical than the major redevelopment efforts of the mid-1980s when retail mall shops took over the former train concourse.
 More recently, intercity buses have moved into the connected parking garage, joining Amtrak, MARC and Metrorail to make it a true multi-modal hub and gateway for thousands daily.